Brian Redhead: Career

 During his time on the Today programme, Redhead was accused of political bias by Conservative Chancellor Nigel Lawson, and in reply enquired "Do you think we should have a one-minute silence now in this interview, one for you to apologise for daring to suggest that you know how I vote and secondly perhaps in memory of monetarism which you have now discarded?"
 He later had a similar set-to with Trade and Industry Secretary Peter Lilley.

 The feeling was that Redhead was to the left of his co-presenter John Timpson.
 Many years later Libby Purves, who also presented Today at the time, characterised them as classic opposites – Redhead the self-made Northerner, with social democratic leanings and aspirations to better himself, Timpson the gentle (and, perhaps, gently declining in terms of social prestige) old-school conservative middle class Southerner.
 In her words, Timpson "wanted it to be 1950", while Redhead "was more than ready for the New Britain of the 21st century, although he died before seeing its birth".
 However, Redhead claimed to be more of a Tory wet, not a socialist, and stated that he had cast a personal vote for Macclesfield's Conservative MP, Nicholas Winterton.

 The death of Redhead's youngest son, William, in a car crash in France in 1982, aged 18, led him to rediscover religious faith, and he became a confirmed member of the Church of England a few months later.
 In the Radio 4 series The Good Book, he charted the history of the Bible.

 In the last years of his life, there was some speculation that after his retirement from Today he would train for ordination as an Anglican priest.
 He was also a strong supporter of the hospice movement, ambiguously calling it "the best thing that has happened in this country since the Second World War".
-He became Chancellor of Manchester University.
+He served as Chancellor of the University of Manchester.

 During the First Gulf War in 1991, he was a volunteer presenter on the BBC Radio 4 News FM service.

-Death
+Publications

+During his career he published the following books: